Root Awakening

 He set it down.

 Forty minutes.
-An hour.
-He had sat in a bar with the person who had loved Claire, the person who had been there, the person who knew what the triangle had been and what its collapse had meant, and he had been careful — without deciding, without noticing, without a single conscious choice — never once to let her name pass his lips.
+He sat in a bar with the person who loved Claire, who was there, who knew what the triangle was and what its collapse meant, and he was careful, without once making a decision about it, never to let her name pass his lips.

 The armor was total.
 It did not require his attention.
 It ran on its own.

 Alex was still talking.
-The argument was good, actually — the connection between Claire’s institutional critique and commons theory was a real connection, the kind of linkage she would have made herself and then pushed until the implications became uncomfortable.
+The argument was good.
+The connection between Claire’s institutional critique and commons theory was real, a linkage she would have made herself and then pushed until the implications became uncomfortable.
 Dale could hear her in it.
-The particular velocity of her thinking, the way she never stopped a thread at the surface, always pulling until the thing underneath was visible whether you wanted to see it or not.
+The velocity of her thinking, the way she never stopped a thread at the surface, always pulling until the thing underneath was visible whether you wanted to see it or not.

 He picked up his cup.
 Drank.
 Set it down.

 Alex finished his thread.
-Pulled the second kava shell toward him and looked into it for a moment — the contemplative look of someone who has had more of a thing than expected and is taking stock.
+Pulled the second kava shell toward him and looked into it for a moment, the pause of someone who took more than expected and was taking stock.

 The ambient music pulsed softly.
-Somewhere behind the bar, Manny was restocking something.
-The woman with the bamboo straws laughed at something her companion said, the laugh brief and real.
+Manny was restocking behind the bar.
+The women with the bamboo straws laughed, brief and real.

 Alex looked up from the shell.
-The laugh lines deepened.
-Something in his expression changed register — not heavier, exactly, but slower.
-More deliberate.
+The laugh lines went still.
+His expression changed register, quieter and more deliberate.

 Dale’s hands stayed on the bar.

-The way he said the name — no performance, no particular emphasis, just the name in its proper place in a sentence the way names belonged — landed in the room like a stone dropped into still water.
+He said the name without performance, without emphasis, just the name in its proper place in a sentence.
+It landed in the room like a stone dropped into still water.

-Dale sat on his stool in the warm amber light of a strip-mall bar, surrounded by the low murmur of other people’s private reckonings, and understood that what was coming next would cost him something.
-Not money.
-Not effort.
-The kind of cost that was paid in the currency you’d spent a decade pretending you didn’t have.
+Dale sat on his usual stool in the warm amber light of a strip-mall bar, surrounded by the low murmur of other people’s private reckonings, and understood that what was coming next had a price.
+The currency he spent years pretending he didn’t carry.

 Alex didn’t rush it.